 PCIC is recommending two judge candidates – Josh Prince and Maria Battista.
 Both Josh Prince and Maria Battista have a history of action proving that they will stand up for our constitutional rights and medical freedom.

 - Josh Prince (R), statewide candidate for Commonwealth Court, RECOMMENDED BY PCIC as a proven defender of medical freedom rights.
 If you’ve sought out civil liberty legal information or lawyer contact details you’re probably already aware of Josh Prince.
 Josh’s law firm litigated key cases as seen here: www.princeforjustice.com/cases.
-His firm wrote over 100 religious based exemptions for the COVID-19 vaccine mandates and represented businesses whose rights were being trampled on during the past three years of liberty restrictions.
-Josh was the first attorney in the Commonwealth to file a challenge, before the Pennsylvania Supreme Court, to the disastrous COVID lockdowns, even when Governor Wolf declared that law firms were non-essential and attempted to preclude him from challenging the unconstitutional restriction.
+His firm wrote over 100 religious based exemptions for the COVID-19 vaccine mandates and represented businesses whose rights were being trampled on during the years of liberty restrictions.
+Josh was the first attorney in the Commonwealth to file a challenge, before the Pennsylvania Supreme Court, to the disastrous COVID lockdowns, even when Governor Wolf (D) declared that law firms were non-essential and attempted to preclude him from challenging the unconstitutional restriction.
 (See more about Butler Co. v Tom Wolf here https://casetext.com/case/cnty-of-butler-v-wolf-1).
-Read more at his website: www.princeforjustice.com/
+Read more at: www.princeforjustice.com/

 - Matthew Wolford (R) mattwolfordforjudge.com